 Weather in Ethiopia in April

-The capital, for example, is still seeing temperatures of 24°C, and you can still enjoy the sunshine with a tolerable level of humidity.
+The capital, for example, is still seeing temperatures of 24°C, and you can still enjoy the sunshine with a tolerable humidity level.
 In other parts of the country, the weather is not so good.

 In Arba Minch, for example, there’s a lot of rain, and the temperature is an average of 27°C (not so nice).